baeseongsu/KoSAIM2024-Clinical-LLM/README.md

 ## Contents
 - How to build a clinical domain Large Language Model (LLM)?
   - (Large) Language Model
-  - How to build a (large) language model?
+  - How to build a (Language) Langauge Model?
   - Building an instruction-following LLM in the clinical domain
   - Asclepius (Gweon and Kim et al., ACL 2024 Findings)
 - Hands-on Session: Fine-tuning a clinical domain LLM